Barnsley

 Barnsley (/ˈbɑːrnzli/) is a market town in South Yorkshire, England.
 It is the main settlement of the Metropolitan Borough of Barnsley and the fourth largest settlement in South Yorkshire.
-The town's population was 71,422 in 2021, while the wider borough had a population of 244,600 in the 2021 census.
+The town's population was recorded as 71,599 at the 2021 census, while the wider borough (as of 2025) has a population of 251,770.

-Historically in the West Riding of Yorkshire, Barnsley is located on the M1 corridor between the cities of Sheffield to the south and Wakefield to the north.
-Doncaster is to the east, Huddersfield to the north-west, and Manchester lies west across the Peak District to which it is connected to via the A628 road.
+Historically in the West Riding of Yorkshire, Barnsley is located on the M1 corridor between the cities of Leeds and Wakefield to the north and Sheffield to the south.
+Doncaster lies to the east, Huddersfield to the north-west and Manchester lies west across the Peak District, to which it is connected via the A628 road.

 Barnsley's former industries include linen, coal mining, glass making and textiles.
-Barnsley's culture is rooted in its industrial heritage and it has a tradition of brass bands, originally created as social clubs by its mining communities.
+Its culture is rooted in its industrial heritage and has a tradition of brass bands, originally created as social clubs by its mining communities.